 It is five years since a 14 year old Lauren began her engineering journey when she participated in the TeenTech Award programme at Alton Convent school in Hampshire.
 Supported by mentors from Airbus and Laleham, Lauren’s team worked on a remote controlled medical robot.
 After winning the ‘People’s Choice’ category with her team , Lauren and her friend Lucy asked if they could do more with TeenTech to help other girls understand what they had experienced.
 Whilst still at school, Lauren not only enthused other children from 3 to 18 years old, she also engaged students across Hungary, Finland and Spain in the TeenTech Awards, mentoring them in English and Spanish.
 Along with Lucy, she received the BBC Radio 1 inaugural Make It Digital Teen Award in 2016 for this work.

-She became our first International TeenTech Ambassador and was presented with a TeenTech Gold Award by our patron HRH Duke of York, KG at Buckingham Palace in 2017.
+She became our first International TeenTech Ambassador and was presented with a TeenTech Gold Award at Buckingham Palace in 2017.

 After work experience at the Mullard Space Science Laboratory, Lauren developed her own space lesson materials to run a workshop for local primary children.

 Lauren has also been recognized for engineering excellence as an Arkwright Scholar and has just completed her first year MEng at the University of Cardiff.

 We’d like to thank all the TeenTech mentors and of course her committed teachers who played a part in inspiring and supporting Lauren along the way.
 We know they are just as delighted as we are.